 A physical piece of equipment shall be presented as a physical asset.

-A physical asset may be tested by the execution of a physical asset capability test specification.
+A physical asset may be tested by the evaluation of a test specification.

 Physical assets may be made up of other physical assets.

 EXAMPLE A packaging line may be made up of conveyor sections, motors, and sensors.